 CON: More Classes, More Money

 Additional graduation requirements demand more classes, more time, more tuition.
 It can be a strain on the wallet to add stuff on top of your existing schedule.
-More time can also lead to additional years attending the school beyond the standard four.
+More time can also lead to additional years attending the school and your odds of graduating in four years will change.

 PRO: Effort Recognition